ardiadrianadri/good-practices-angular/README.md

  ## Changes made

 A lot of changes this time.
-The main change is that I removed the authorization and http request logic from the components and I put them in the "auht.service.ts" and "marvel-api.service.ts" respectively.
+The main change is that I removed the authorization and http request logic from the components and I put them in the "auth.service.ts" and "marvel-api.service.ts" respectively.
 I could put both processes in one provider but I want classes as simple as possible.
 The two providers are injected in a new module call it "core.module.ts".
 The reason is that the "marvel-api.service.ts" is needed in both components, so it can not be injected only in one of the two modules... it would be weird.
 Think about it, as I explained earlier, the providers are singleton classes.
 That means that it does not matter how many modules is injected; it will only be an instance of each provider.
 The way it works is that the last provider injected overwrite the previous one.
 It is not a big deal if your provider does not have state, but if it have it, it will be the cause of several strange behaviors in the application.
 As you know, we are using the lazy loading, which means that the modules are loaded into the browser as soon as the application needs them.
 If a second module is loaded with a second injection from a provider in the middle of a running application, all the information that the instance has will be deleted.
 It's like resetting the provider; start from 0.
 So, to solve that problem, we must make sure that each provider is injected once and only once.
 In our case, we could inject it in the search module ... or in the details module, but:

 1- The module where we inject it can not be reused in other places of the application